biojava/biojava.github.io/wiki/BioJava:CookBook1.7.md

-And lets not forget this new [Italian](BioJava:CookBookItaliano "wikilink") translation (translated by Alessandro Cipriani; last update: 21 January 2010).
+And lets not forget this new [Italian](BioJava:CookBookItaliano "wikilink") translation (translated by Alessandro Cipriani; last update: 5 February 2010).

 How Do I....?
 -------------